mewaju786/AIBuddy-Chatbot/README.md

 # AIBuddy-Chatbot
 AIBuddy Chatbot
-Just upadte the .env file with your API Keys and start using the chatbot
+Just update the .env file with your API Keys and start using the chatbot